Memory

 who made the quilts.
 Memory is an inevitable outcome of the women's

-of fabrics, letters diaries and drawings to make the dress.
-This could
+scraps of fabrics, letters diaries and drawings to make the dress.

-describe and follow the journey of my life.
-I enjoying collecting all
+This could describe and follow the journey of my life.
+I enjoying

 As I started to collage the surface of the dress the piece was telling